FAQ: USD LIBOR transition to SOFR

 Effectiveness assessments are also impacted.
 There are several simplified approaches that would become invalid upon amendment of the derivative or hedged exposure.
 Topic 848 provides a range of optional expedients that will allow an entity to change assessment methods or ignore certain elements in the assessment.
 Quantitative effectiveness assessments may require market data that is not available and reasonable proxy data may be appropriate.
+(Back to top)

 When a debt contract is modified it must be analyzed to determine whether the change in cash flows indicates that the modification is in substance an extinguishment of the old contract.
 If deemed extinguished, any unamortized debt issuance costs must be recognized in current period earnings.
-Topic 848 provides relief in this area and waives the requirement to assess modified debt if the only modification is to make reference rate reform related changes.
+Topic 848 provides relief in this area and waives the requirement to assess modified debt if the only modification is to reference rate reform related changes.
+(Back to top)

 Upon issuance and modification, all contracts must be analyzed for embedded derivatives.
-Both qualitative and quantitative factors are considered to determine whether the embedded derivative should be accounted for separate from the host contract.
+Both qualitative and quantitative factors are considered to determine whether the embedded derivative should be accounted for separately from the host contract.

 Topic 848 grants relief so that amendments related to reference rate reform will not trigger analysis of embedded derivatives.

 Derivative contracts that do not qualify for the exceptions and expedients in Topic 848 need to be analyzed to determine whether the contract should be accounted for as an at market derivative and additional debt.
 Interest rate swaps entered into prior to March 2020 are at highest risk for this treatment if Topic 848 is not applied.